 Outdoor News Taste of the Wild contributing chefs to be featured at 2017 Pheasant Fest & Quail Classic

 Included in the lineup of the distinguished chefs to be offering their wild game recipes at the 2017 National Pheasant Fest & Quail Classic Feb.
-17 – 19 are two chefs who’s contributions have been found in the Outdoor News Taste of the Wild cooking feature, including Hank Shaw and John Hennessey.
+17 – 19 are two chefs who’s contributions have been found in the Outdoor News Taste of the Wild cooking feature, including Hank Shaw and Jack Hennessey.

 We’re sharing a press release from our friends at Pheasants Forever and Quail Forever for details on the seminars that will run throughout the weekend and feature dishes including pheasant, quail, rabbit, and venison.

 Minneapolis, Minn. – Jan.
 3, 2017 – Pheasants Forever and Quail Forever have revealed the 2017 headlining presenters for the Wild Game Cooking Stage at National Pheasant Fest & Quail Classic.
-Minnesota natives Amy Thielen, John Hennessey, and Jamie Carlson will be joined by returning chef, Hank Shaw, to provide flavorful wild game recipes at the Minneapolis Convention Center on February 17, 18 & 19.
+Minnesota natives Amy Thielen, Jack Hennessey, and Jamie Carlson will be joined by returning chef, Hank Shaw, to provide flavorful wild game recipes at the Minneapolis Convention Center on February 17, 18 & 19.
 Gander Mountain is the presenting sponsor of the Wild Game Cooking Stage.